openenergymonitor/emonpi/software.md

     typedef struct { int power1, power2, power3, power4, Vrms, temp; } PayloadTX;

 In the emontx structure every variable happens to be an 2 byte integer so the first 2 bytes of the payload will be power1, the next two bytes power2 and so on.
 When the rf payload data is received by the rfm transciever its just a series of bytes which then need to be converted back to their real values.
-This series of bytes is the reason data is sent as a space seperated byte value string from the emonpi shield to the raspberrypi serial port as the decoding happens in emonhub.
+This series of bytes is the space seperated byte value string sent from the emonpi shield to the raspberrypi serial port which is then decoded by emonhub.